 "If you get briefed by the client and work enough beforehand you will be prepared for all sorts of challenges on the day"

-On one side, one of the most important challenge is the weather.
+On one side, one of the most important challenges is the weather.
 Luckily, I’ve never experienced harsh weather conditions yet.
 But it’s always good to have a plan B for such occasions.
 On the other hand, you have to minimize the risk of technical breakdowns by working with backups.
 A backup camera, spare memory cards, spare batteries and so on will help you a lot if something goes wrong.

-A wedding day is unique for your clients, yet for you it is often a similar series of must-get shots: how do you constantly renew yourself to innovate and stay fresh for your different clients?
+A wedding day is unique for your clients, yet for you, it is often a similar series of must-get shots: how do you constantly renew yourself to innovate and stay fresh for your different clients?

-Even though it looks like you need to keep to the same shots on every wedding, they are very much all different from each other.
-Couples, guests, locations, lighting, the environment and even your personal mood makes it a unique experience every time.
+Even though it looks like you need to keep to the same shots at every wedding, they are very much all different from each other.
+Couples, guests, locations, lighting, the environment, and even your personal mood makes it a unique experience every time.
 Establishing good communication with the couple beforehand helps you a lot to understand their expectations.
 So, I try to arrange a meeting before the wedding day if possible.
 We exchange our opinions and get to know each other.
 Therefore, we both feel more comfortable and relaxed on the actual day.

 What do you carry in your camera bag?

-I prefer full frame bodies due to their ISO capability.
+I prefer full-frame bodies due to their ISO capability.
 I’ve been using Canon since I purchased my first camera.
 Previously used 5D Mark II and Mark III bodies but decided to go with the 6D considering its price and the great results it delivers.

 As I mentioned above you have to be fast and ready for every shot during a wedding.
 I use the Canon EF 24-105 f4L IS lens most of the time due to its wide range, so I don’t lose time changing lenses for different situations.
 I can shoot a wide-angle family portrait and the next second I can shoot a close-up detail with the same lens.
 I favor this lens over another very common all-purpose lens 24-70 f2.8 because it gives me another 35mm and has an image stabilizer.